 Traditional non-profits make their money from the number of guys they are able to get into their programs, not the success of these programs or the information imparted.
 We, on the other hand, are not so confined.

-On Friday, we will be publishing our full article about coronavirus.
-Until then, please Follow us on Twitter, @gaymalejournal, for daily and sometimes hourly updates.
+Follow us on Twitter, @gaymalejournal, for daily and sometimes hourly updates.
 We have been using this medium to share links to reputable doctors and scientists as well as Youtube clips that go into great detail about everything from risk factors to how cities, states and countries are fighting this virus.

 Please, just like with HIV, remember that there are many that make money off of your fears.
 We need to slow down and take in facts, and not panic.
 For the vast majority of guys who contract this virus, their greatest symptoms will feel like a very bad flu, or at worst, pneumonia.
 Even those these are not fun to live through, we know from experience, death is not common.
 And gay males, living with HIV have not been found to be more at risk, anywhere in the world.